bat/bat/INSTALL.md

 On Linux, an alternative is to check your package manager for the availability of ROOT packages.
 Usually these packages are rather old but often they are good enough to build BAT.
-For example on Ubuntu systems, you can conveniently install the requirements with
+For example on Ubuntu systems up to 16.04, you can conveniently install the requirements with

-    sudo apt-get install libroot-graf2d-postscript-dev libroot-graf3d-g3d-dev libroot-math-foam-dev libroot-math-minuit-dev libroot-math-physics-dev libroot-math-mathmore-dev libroot-roofit-dev root-system-bin
+    sudo apt-get install libroot-graf2d-postscript-dev libroot-graf3d-g3d-dev\
+                         libroot-math-foam-dev libroot-math-minuit-dev\
+                         libroot-math-physics-dev libroot-math-mathmore-dev\
+                         libroot-roofit-dev root-system-bin

 #### Note